hoanhan101/hraft/PROPOSAL.md

 - I use other node to join the seed node or I can choose to join other node that are available in the system if I know its host.
-However, if I am able to implement the service discovery feature, I just need to tell it to `join` and it automatically know how to route to the right cluster.
+However, if I am able to implement the service discovery feature, I just need to tell it to `join` without explicitly specifying the host.
+It automatically know how to route to the right cluster.

-  > This is how I think a service discovery should work but I am not sure.
+  > This is how I think a service discovery should work.
+However I am not sure.

 - When there are 3 nodes, leader election will occur.
 One is the leader, the rest are followers.